rogerallen/romer/train/README.md

 2. run train_mask_model.py to create the model & model weights.

-3. test the model with the 'check_mask_model.ipynb' notebook.
+3. test the model & create masks with the 'check_mask_model.ipynb' notebook.

 4. run 'score_data_prep.ipynb' to setup data/train2 and data/train3 with the selected score staff lines.